 Pre-Algebra for 8th Graders is a core course that provides a rigorous treatment of content for eighth grade students.
-The Grade 8 standards refine all pre-algebra foundations that students need to master in order to be successful in Algebra I. Students will build understanding within these strands:
+The Grade 8 standards refine all pre-algebra foundational understanding that students need to master in order to be successful in Algebra I and beyond.
+Students will build understanding within these strands:

-1. Number and Number Sense
+- 1. Number and Number Sense

 - 2. Computation and Estimation

 - 3. Measurement

 - 4. Probability and Statistics

 - 5. Patterns, Functions, and Algebra